Harriet Monsell: Biography

 Harriet O'Brien, born in 1811, was the third daughter and next-to-youngest of nine children born to one of Ireland's oldest families.
 Her father, Sir Edward O'Brien, 4th Baronet of Dromoland, continued family tradition by representing his county Clare in Parliament until 1826, when he relinquished the seat to his son for health reasons.
 Upon his death in 1837, his devoutly Anglican widow and daughters moved to London, then Dublin and other places.
 Ultimately, three of the four daughters (including Harriet) married Anglican clergymen.
-One brother later became Lord Inchiquin, inheriting a barony from his uncle, the Marquis of Thomond.
+One brother later became Lord Inchiquin, inheriting a barony from his uncle, the Marquess of Thomond.

 Harriet married Charles Monsell in 1839 while he was studying and receiving medical treatment at the University of Dublin, and they moved to Oxford the following year to complete his studies.
 He was the third son of the Archdeacon of Derry, Thomas Bewley Monsell, and upon ordination was licensed to his father's curacy and later received a prebendary at Limerick Cathedral.
 Due to his continued delicate health, much of their later married life was spent in Europe, including Naples.